Vaccines Have the Power to Protect

 Children Stay Healthy

-Encourage Open Dialogue With Your Patients
+Encourage Open Dialogue with Your Patients

-Communicate effectively and empathetically with parents and caregivers about vaccines and their protective powers.
+- Communicate respectfully and empathetically with parents and caregivers about vaccines and their protective powers.
+Use clear, current, and compelling communication to establish trust and good relationships among parents and caregivers.

 - “I strongly recommend your child get these vaccines today.”